 — — — — — —

-Mark waded a few feet upstream and in-stream as he performed a perfect backhand tuck cast with a single #16 France Fly.
+Mark waded a few feet upstream as he performed a perfect backhand tuck cast with a single #16 France Fly.
 The elegance of his tight line style was something we were both proud of.
 Because just a few hours earlier, Mark’s nymphing delivery was a mess.

 He’d warned me on the walk in: